-3.7.3.
-ECTS credits the program element is equivalent to 5 ECTS.
+The program element is equivalent to 5 ECTS.
 The total ECTS credits of the course program are 210 ECTS.

 The learning objectives of the program element are tested at the 2nd year exam after the end of the 4th semester (for more details on Exams, see section 11.1.)